 - Extra padding never hurts.
 It may be overkill in an already padded envelope, but especially if you’re mailing your film in a box, make sure to use some sort of padding (bubble wrap, newspaper, etc) to ensure a nice, tight fit.
 We don’t like our film jostling around in an oversized box, and this also adds another layer of protection in case your box/envelope gets damaged in transit.

 - Ziploc bags protect against the elements.
-You never know what will happen to your package in transit; it could be left outside on a rainy day or stacked underneath a leaking case of the latest, hottest energy drink.
-Don’t take any chances and throw your rolls in a Ziploc bag before packing them, just on the off chance it comes in contact with any sort of liquid on its journey.
+You never know what will happen to your package in transit – don’t take any chances and throw your rolls in a Ziploc bag before packing them, just on the off chance it comes in contact with any sort of liquid on its journey.
 (Undeveloped film and liquid do not get along too well).